 “Occidifungin: derivatives for mode-of-action determination”

 Occidiofungin is a cyclic glycolipopeptide produced by a soil bacterium called Burkholderia contaminans MS14 and has been reported to have a wide spectrum of activity against several fungal species.
 A novel antifungal compound is needed to complement current chemotherapeutic treatments.
 There are very few choices in the clinic for the treatment of serious fungal infections.
 Azoles, polyenes, and echinocandins are marketed under a variety of different names, but have relatively few unique mechanisms of action, such as inhibition of ergosterol production, binding ergosterol, and target glucan synthesis, respectively.
 Furthermore, currently approved antifungal agents have limitations in their spectrum of activity and are becoming ineffective due to resistance.
 Occidiofungin is active against zygomycetes, dermatophytes, yeast, and Cryptococcus species and is able to inhibit fungi resistant to clinically used antifungal agents.
 An alkyne derivative of the natural product was prepared and used to determine that the natural product binds to F- and G-actin and causes aggregation of the F-actin filaments leading to apoptosis.
 Further studies to understand how binding to actin leads to apoptosis are underway.

 Margaret E. Glasner

 Dr. Glasner is interested in understanding the relationship between enzyme structure and function.
 Her group studies how catalytic promiscuity serves as a starting point for evolving new enzyme activities.
-Like the Raushel collaboration above, the CPRIT lab has prepared substrates for the enzymes under study in Dr. Glasner’s group and we continue to seek funding to support this interesting research area.
+Like many of our collaborations, the CPRIT lab has prepared substrates for the enzymes under study in Dr. Glasner’s group and we continue to seek funding to support this interesting research area.